 Dr. Adalja is a Senior Scholar at the Johns Hopkins University Center for Health Security.
-He also serves on the City of Pittsburgh’s HIV Commission.
+He also serves on the City of Pittsburgh’s HIV Commission and on the advisory group of AIDS Free Pittsburgh.
 He is board certified in internal medicine, emergency medicine, infectious diseases, and critical care medicine.

-Dr. Adalja is currently a member of the National Quality Forum’s Infectious Disease Standing Committee, the Infectious Diseases Society of America’s (IDSA) Diagnostics Committee.
+Dr. Adalja is currently a member of the Infectious Diseases Society of America’s (IDSA) Diagnostics Committee and their Precision Medicine working group, as well as one of their media spokespersons; he previously served on their public health committee.
 He is also a member of the American College of Emergency Physicians Pennsylvania Chapter’s EMS & Terrorism and Disaster Preparedness Committee as well as the Allegheny County Medical Reserve Corps.
-He was formerly a member of the IDSA Public Health Committee and the US Department of Health and Human Services’ National Disaster Medical System, with which he was deployed to Haiti after the 2010 earthquake and also selected for their mobile acute care strike team.
-He has also served on US government panels tasked with developing guidelines for the treatment of botulism and anthrax in mass casualty settings, the system of care for infectious disease emergencies, as well as a FEMA working group on nuclear disaster recovery.
-Dr. Adalja is an Associate Editor of the journal Health Security (formerly Biosecurity and Bioterrorism).
-He was a contributing author for the Handbook of Bioterrorism and Disaster Medicine, and he has published in such journals as the New England Journal of Medicine, the Journal of Infectious Diseases, Emerging Infectious Diseases, and the Annals of Emergency Medicine.
-He also has served as a book reviewer for JAMA.
+He was formerly a member of the National Quality Forum’s Infectious Disease Standing Committee, where he currently is an expert reviewer, and the US Department of Health and Human Services’ National Disaster Medical System, with which he was deployed to Haiti after the 2010 earthquake; he was also selected for their mobile acute care strike team.
+He has served on US government panels tasked with developing guidelines for the treatment of botulism and anthrax in mass casualty settings, the system of care for infectious disease emergencies, and as an external advisor to New York City Health and Hospital Emergency Management Highly Infectious Disease training program, as well as a FEMA working group on nuclear disaster recovery.
+Dr. Adalja is an Associate Editor of the journal Health Security.
+He was a contributing author for the Handbook of Bioterrorism and Disaster Medicine and is also a contributing author to the upcoming edition of Clinical Microbiology Made Ridiculously Simple.
+He has published in such journals as the New England Journal of Medicine, the Journal of Infectious Diseases, Clinical Infectious Diseases, Emerging Infectious Diseases, and the Annals of Emergency Medicine.

-Dr. Adalja is a Fellow of the Infectious Diseases Society of America (for whom he serves as a media spokesperson), the American College of Physicians, and the American College of Emergency Physicians.
+Dr. Adalja is a Fellow of the Infectious Diseases Society of America, the American College of Physicians, and the American College of Emergency Physicians.
 He is a member of various medical societies, including the American Medical Association, the HIV Medicine Association, and the Society of Critical Care Medicine.

 He is a graduate of the American University of the Caribbean School of Medicine, and he obtained a bachelor of science degree in industrial management from Carnegie Mellon University.